When Broken Is Easily Fixed

 When Broken Is Easily Fixed is the debut studio album by the Canadian post-hardcore band Silverstein, released in 2003 under the label Victory Records.

-Musical style
+In 2006, a fan named Ryan Heart auditioned for the American singing competition American Idol with the album's opening track "Smashed Into Pieces".
+Heart's rendition of the song employed inhale screams.
+Alternative Press stated that judges Simon Cowell, Paula Abdul and Randy "weren’t impressed."

+Music and lyrics

 When Broken Is Easily Fixed is a post-hardcore album that has been described as combining elements of emo, hardcore punk and heavy metal.
 The album makes use of loud-quiet dynamics, cathartic melodies, harsh vocals, and breakdowns.
+Alternative Press considers it a "scene album", said the lyrics were "brutal and pleading".

 Background and recording

 Forming in early 2000, Silverstein released two EPs, Summer's Stellar Gaze (2000) and When the Shadows Beam (2002).
 The second EP caught the attention of Victory Records, who announced that they had signed the band on October 22, 2002.

 When Broken Is Easily Fixed was recorded at Mount Fairview and Unity Gain between January and February 2003 with producer Justin Koop.
 Koop engineered and mixed the album; Koop was assisted by engineer Rob Turri at Mount Fairview.
 Rainer Tan provided violin, while Shane Told and Richard McWalter supplied additional guitar.
 Kyle Bishop gave additional vocals to the title track.
 The album was mastered by Alan Douches at West West Side.